wonderbird/obsidian-vending-machine/README.md

 -   [Samman Coaching: Vending Machine Kata](https://sammancoaching.org/kata_descriptions/vending_machine.html)
 -   [Codewars: Vending Machine](https://www.codewars.com/kata/586e6d4cb98de09e3800014f/train/javascript)

+The instructions used in this implementation are in the file [INSTRUCTIONS.md](./INSTRUCTIONS.md).

 ## How to use

 -   Clone this repo to a local development folder.
 For convenience, you can place or symlink this folder in `VaultFolder/.obsidian/plugins/obsidian-vending-machine`.